ttetrafon/practice/unreal engine/game.md

   - Custom event ticks can be created by using a `Custom Event` connected to a `Set Timer by Event` (with _looping = true_).
     - The `Clear and Invalidate Timer by Handle` can be used to stop the custom tick.
       - This can even be hooked to a `Delay` (`Set Timer by Event -> Delay -> Clear and Invalidate Timer by Handle`) to automatically stop it after a certain period of time.

+### Gameplay Tags

+- Can be used to easily compare variables with values.
+  - A variable can be set as a query for a tag, automatic the logic that hides behind that lookup.